 The Hollywood Café, a former mercantile near Tunica Resorts, has two claims to fame.
 Singer Marc Cohn was inspired to write his 1991 hit Walking in Memphis after watching a gospel singer perform there.
-The Hollywood also claims to be “home of the fried dill pickle,” created in the mid-1980s when a customer asked for food but the kitchen was practically bare.
+The Hollywood also claims to be “home of the fried dill pickle,” created when a customer asked for food but the kitchen was practically bare.
 The cook dipped dill pickle slices in catfish batter and tossed them into the deep fryer, and the tangy, crunchy snack was born.
 Now a menu fixture across the South, they’re best served with ranch dressing for dipping.

 Go to: The Hollywood Cafe